-The main influencer is the color of grain used in making the beer.
+The main influencer is the color of the grain used in making the beer.
 Grains are colored by melanin, which produces a rust-red coloration.
-To change the color of the beer from this rust-red color requires specific chemical processes.
+Changing the color of the beer from this rust-red color requires specific chemical processes.

 Caramelization is the result of heating sugar to the point that it breaks apart.
 As you may know, grain in the field does not contain sugar.
-Thus, conversion of grain starch to sugar is an initial requirement.
+Thus, the conversion of grain starch to sugar is an initial requirement.
 This conversion is done through heat.

 What you have after this process is caramel flavor.
 Some will call it ‘burnt sugar.’
 It is important to know that the longer the caramelization process, the darker the beer color.

 There is a famous grain browning process similar to toasting white bread.
 The heat from the toasting machine darkens the bread.
 The longer the bread stays in the heat of the toaster, the darker it gets.
 It is the same for beers too.
 The longer the grain is heated, the darker the beer.

-The toasty flavor in beers is mainly a result of Maillard reactions.
+The toasty flavor in beer is mainly a result of Maillard reactions.
 Maillard reactions convert amino acids to sugars.
 This taste becomes the most prominent flavor in beer, but an experienced brewer will find it easy to taste a host of other flavors in a beer.

 Two factors play a very pivotal part in this process.
 These factors are temperature and time.
 Altering the intensity or longevity of any process can have a significant effect on the beer color.
 It can affect the aroma too.